selimslab/selimslab.github.io/_NOTES/practical-skills/a-good-life.md

 - Look below the surface
 - Less certainty, more probability
 - Know your limitations
-- How well does your mental model match reality?
+- How well does your mental models match reality?
 - Have you done your due diligence?

 ## Decide and act